historic-trails/website/docs/sites/alexander-majors-house.md

   src="images/alexander-majors-house.jpg"
 %}

 Alexander Majors House is one of the few [Antebellum period](https://www.encyclopedia.com/history/encyclopedias-almanacs-transcripts-and-maps/antebellum-period) structures surviving in Kansas city and is on [National register of historic buildings](https://en.wikipedia.org/wiki/National_Register_of_Historic_Places) [^WPA Guide, 1998].
 The house and the grounds were trading centers for 'Russell and Majors and Waddell' freighting firm and its also the house of Alexander majors house.
-Alexander Majors house ran alongside a dirt path, which is a state line road - a boundary between Kansas and Missouri, from West Port landing to the original Santa Fe trail [^Wornall Majors House Museums, 2018.11.12].
+This house ran alongside a dirt path, which is a state line road - a boundary between Kansas and Missouri, from West Port landing to the original Santa Fe trail. [^WornallMajorsHouseMuseums,2018.11.12]

 ## Location
 {% include figure.html